MarcoPrieto2910/RuntimeCalculator/README.md

 dotnet run --project OMAXRuntimeCollector
 ```

-The fake server reads one of the provided test streams and exposes the simulated events through the configured HTTP endpoint.
+The fake server reads one of the provided test streams and exposes the simulated events through its configured TCP endpoint.

 This allows the runtime tracking behavior to be tested without connecting to the physical machine.